shubham9411/shubhampandey.in/src/pages/posts/2020-10-03-google-font-and-image-perf/index.md

 #### Render blocking issues by fonts

-This was just a straight up issue of fonts blocking the main thread and taking time to download fonts first and then loading the content after it.
+This was just a straight-up issue of fonts blocking the main thread and taking time to download fonts first and then loading the content after it.
 Render blocking for js is easier to fix as you just have to use `async` and `defer` according to the need.
 In the case of CSS, they are treated as [render blocking resource by default][3].

-But in my case the fonts are not that important to be loaded on the first view it can use swapping after loading at anytime because there is no fancy font is being used.
+But in my case the fonts are not that important to be loaded on the first view it can use swapping after loading at any time because there is no fancy font is being used.
 The hack I used here was to use the link attribute as `preload` and on `onLoad` change it back to `stylesheet` see below.

 ```jsx
   const changePreload = event => {